MicrosoftDocs/common-data-model-and-service/common-data-service/upgradecds/errors-resolutions.md

     ![Create a support request](media/create-support-request-link.png)

+    > [!NOTE]
+    > If you don't see the option to create a support request, you may need to request that your tenant administrator create the request.

 1. Click **Create a support request**.
 This will display the following form:

     ![new support request details](media/new-support-request-details.png)